edward-b-1/Rust-Limit-Order-Book/README.md

 - Incoming price values are encoded as strings
 - These string values are parsed and converted to floating point values
 - The price values are small enough to be encoded as floating point values without loss of precision.
-In other words, there are less than 64 bits of information in each price string
+In other words, there are less than 64 bits of information in each price string, so no information is lost
 - Since the same function is used to parse every string value, it is guaranteed that for any input string, the same output float is always generated

 I chose this design for two reasons: